yuehanwang17mcp/big-data-spring2018/final_project_guidelines/02_pin-up.md

 ## Deadlines

-+ Pin-Up materials should be submitted to Stellar by *Monday March 14th by 9AM*.
++ Pin-Up materials should be submitted to Stellar by *Monday May 14th by 9AM*.

 ## Description